AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Pointers.md

 int main(void)
 {
-    int* ptr;     // 'ptr' is short for 'pointer'
+    // A pointer that can point to an integer int* ptr;     // 'ptr' is short for 'pointer'

-    printf("The memory address of 'ptr' is: %p\n", ptr);
+    // Print what 'ptr' points to (NULL) printf("The memory address of 'ptr' is: %p\n", ptr);

     return 0;